Water Main Cleaning Program

 If you live in a house

 We will hand deliver an envelope to your mailbox within four days before we clean the water main on your street.
 The envelope will contain a letter and a brochure with more information on the program.

 If you live in an apartment

 We will let your property manager/landlord know, within four days in advance, when the work will begin and how long it will take.
 We will leave a package of information, including a fact sheet on the program to hand out to tenants, and notices to post in the building.

 If you operate a business

 We will contact you within four days in advance to let you know when the work will begin and how long it will take.
 We will leave a package of information, including a fact sheet on the program.

-It takes about 30 minutes to 1 hour to flush the water main on each street.
+It takes about 30 minutes to one hour to flush the water main on each street.